WSU-kduncan/cs3900-workoutplan/BR-ProjectRequirementsDocument.md

     * The ability to view someone else's runs
     * Commenting on others runs
     * Creating a social media type of application for runners
+    * Tagging someone else if a workout was ran together

 ### Performance